puppetlabs/best-practices/migrating-to-cd4pe.md

 ### Creating Node Groups

 When you deploy in CD4PE you are deploying to a node group.
 CD4PE does this by taking the branch (environment) that the node group is assigning nodes to, and updating the `HEAD` of that branch to be some new commit.
-Users much have some method of assigning nodes to environment at the moment, likely it is one of the following ways:
+Users must have some method of assigning nodes to environment at the moment, likely it is one of the following ways:

 #### Agent-Specified